18F/handbook/pages/general-information-and-resources/tech-policies/fitara.md

 {% slack_channel "tts-fitara-reviews" %} Slack channel in order to initiate the process.
 A representative will work with you to ensure the FITARA review is conducted and routed to the GSA-CIO for final approval.
-Once you have received a signed and approved FTIARA form, please file this within your records and proceed with remaining procurement/acquisition activities.
+Once you have received a signed and approved FITARA form, please file this within your records and proceed with remaining procurement/acquisition activities.

 ## OMB guidance